GX-mobgeek/extensor/README.md

 - Here we not use **2 packets like in socket.io-parser binary event**.
 - The encode/decode schemapack functions is accessible in parser.parsers.

-**Schemapack are the fastest and smallest JavaScript object serialization library.**
+**Schemapack are the smallest JavaScript object serialization library.**

 ### All supported types and more info, you find at [schemapack](https://github.com/phretaddin/schemapack#here-is-a-table-of-the-available-data-types-for-use-in-your-schemas)